 Proper at-home oral care begins at birth.
 Parents should care for their babies' gums even before teeth develop!
 To that end, we are increasing our educational efforts, as well as distribution of samples and coupons, in pediatricians' offices, so your students will come to you with good habits already established.
 First grade is a great time to reinforce good dental care with your students, as they are starting to gain responsibility for their own oral health habits.

-Oral-B Stages® toothbrushes are specially designed to meet children's changing oral health needs and different stages of development.
-Stages are designed to address changes in kids’ dentition, dexterity and development, from the age of 4 months to 8+ years.
+Oral-B Kids® toothbrushes are specially designed to meet children's changing oral health needs and different stages of development.
 For children 2 years and older, Kids' Crest Cavity Protection Sparkle Fun toothpaste contains Fluoristat®, which is gentle on enamel and offers the trusted cavity protection you expect from Crest.

 A toothbrush should be replaced at least every three months, when bristles begin to show wear, or after an illness such as a cold or the flu.